-The as-is sale runs counter to common practice because home sellers are usually looking to get the most money possible from the sale of their home by making improvements, repairs and staging the home to show in the best possible light.
-There may be some cases where selling a home in as-is condition is the best way to sell but most of the time it is not.
+The as-is sale runs counter to a traditional sale because home sellers are usually looking to get the most money possible from the sale of their home by making improvements, repairs, and staging the home to show in the best possible light and get a higher price.

 A seller generally chooses to go this route because of either time or money.
-They know the home needs repairs but they don't have the time or money to make those repairs.
+They know the home needs repairs, but they don't have the time or money to make those repairs.

-There are a lot of repair issues that can arise with a house, many homeowners ignore the regular maintenance required by a home.
-Many of these issues come about as a result of deferred maintenance while others arise due to plain old bad luck.
-The types of repair issues that can lead a seller to choose the as-is route are often things like structural issues which depending on the severity can cost tens of thousands of dollars to repair.
+There are a lot of repair issues that can arise with a house, some come about as a result of deferred maintenance or bad luck.
+The types of repair issues that can lead a seller to choose the as-is route are often things like structural issues, which depending on the severity, can cost tens of thousands of dollars to repair.

 The issue for the home seller is that selling a home in as-is condition because of repair costs does not relieve them of their responsibility to disclose any pertinent information about the condition of their home.

-Caveat emptor is the Latin term for "let the buyer beware." until recently this was the standard attitude towards home buyers during the sales process.
-Changes in the way buyers are represented as well as new disclosure laws enacted at both state and national levels have changed this.
-Now sellers are required to disclose any negative conditions they are aware of regarding the property.
-This includes everything from previous water damage, foundation issues to Neighbor Disputes or boundary issues.
+Caveat emptor is the Latin term for "let the buyer beware." until the advent of "Buyer Agency," this was the standard attitude towards home buyers during the sales process.
+Buyer Agency changes the way buyers are represented, as well as new disclosure laws enacted at both state and national levels have collectively set a higher standard for the way home buyers are represented.

 There are instances when a seller doesn’t have to complete the seller’s property disclosure.
-This is generally in a situation where the property is owned by an institution like a bank or it is inherited by someone.
-In both cases, the owner has never lived in the property and therefore presumably has no knowledge of the property to disclose.
+This is generally in a situation where the property is owned by an institution like a bank or is inherited by someone.
+In both cases, the owner has never lived in the home and therefore presumably has no knowledge of the property to disclose.

-Selling “as-is” doesn’t mean the buyer can’t re-negotiate the price and as long as there is an inspection clause in the contract the buyer can get out if the repairs are too costly.
+Selling “as-is” doesn’t mean the buyer can’t re-negotiate the price, and as long as there is an inspection clause in the contract, the buyer can get out if the repairs are too costly.
 The buyer has three options after the inspection:

-By taking an open and transparent posture, you are leveling the playing field, the first thing this does is expands the potential pool of buyers that will be interested in your home.
-Eliminating the “as-is” designation removes the negative stigma associated with your property.
+By taking an open and transparent posture, you are leveling the playing field.
+The first thing this does is expands the potential pool of buyers that will be interested in your home, which will ultimately get you closer to receiving top dollar.

-This is a bold move but it gives you a realistic sense of what the real issues are with the home.
+This is a bold move, but it gives you a realistic sense of what the real issues are with the home.
 This helps with pricing and understanding what the potential inspection negotiations will look like.
 Additionally, many homebuyers will simply choose to use your inspection in lieu of doing an inspection of their own.

-If the Pre-listing home inspection reveals larger issues outside the scope of the property inspectors’ expertise, you may need to consult a specialist for further evaluation.
+If the Pre-listing inspection reveals larger issues outside the scope of the property inspectors’ expertise, you may need to consult a specialist for further evaluation.
 We often see this with structural issues, if the inspector finds potential problems with the foundation of the home, they will most likely recommend an evaluation by a structural engineer.
 If there is a problem, the engineer would produce a report and recommend potential solutions.
 Having this information is better than not having it.
-Once again the report offers a solution and a price for that solution.
+Once again, the report offers a solution and a price for that solution.

 You should take the information you discover during the pre-listing inspection and use it in order to get a sense of how much the repairs will cost.
 You would then use this information when you price the home.

-Being transparent about the condition of the home eliminates fear and suspicion about the home as well as questions about the seller’s integrity.
+Being transparent about the condition of the home eliminates fear and suspicion about the home, as well as questions about the seller’s integrity.

 In many cases, we see sellers that take this approach get into a multiple offer or bidding situation.
-They have created a sense that yes the property has problems but they have disclosed them Secondly, they have done their homework on pricing and have priced the property correctly for its condition and the area it’s in.
+They have created a sense that yes, the property has problems, but they have disclosed them Secondly, they have done their homework on pricing and have priced the property correctly for its condition and the area it’s in.

 This bottom-up approach generally nets the seller more money than the traditional top-down, as-is approach.
 Instead of assuming the worst and negotiating downward accordingly, the buyers have a complete picture of the situation and are less likely to make low ball offers, ask for price reductions or request extensive repairs.